TelecomSudparis-RST/HpacOpac/README.md

  * tests : Bash scripts for testing the initial deployment.

-## Installl Instructions
+## Install Instructions

 > **NOTE:** These instructions are given for Ubuntu systems, please modify they commands according to your system

-Once dowloaded the repository, first create a DataBase by executing the SQL script
+Once downloaded the repository, first create a Data Base by executing the SQL script

 		mysql -u root -p [-h <server>] <  db/vIOS_db.sql